leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 am not going to show it again here.

 Like previous page the pinpointed data is located within a table and the table cells contain the players detail links.
-The more interesting things of this part is how can you extract the raw player names to a format you can use within a database?
+The more interesting things of this part is how can you extract the raw player names to a format you can use within a database.

 **Regex Name Extraction**
 Regex is a nice tool to extract patterns and groups from a raw string, so this is what we are going to use to distill the